Got great content and now want to evolve your SEO strategy by cold emailing link prospects? We’ve got you.

 Before we wrap up, it’s worth mentioning that, whoever you cold email needs to be validated first.
 You can use an email lead generation tool to help you find the right prospects so that you aren’t wasting time.

 Other than that, while cold emails do have a bit of a bad rep in some circles, they’re vital to your success if you’re thinking of reaching out to link prospects in a bid to secure more backlinks.
 As long as you do this right and follow the tips in this article, there’s no reason why you can’t build better relationships — and better links.
+Be sure to check out PRNEWS.io, the world’s first sponsored content online store,

 This is a guest post from Aljaz Fajmut.
 Aljaz is a digital marketer, internet entrepreneur, and the founder of Nightwatch— a search visibility tool of the next generation.
 Check out Nightwatch blog for SEO and marketing tips and follow him on Twitter: @aljazfajmut